-But before the City could migrate to ArcGIS Pro, they first had to solve a foundational challenge: their ArcGIS Enterprise environment and servers were outdated, making it impossible to support the new system.
-That’s where Quartic stepped in.
+Before the City could migrate to ArcGIS Pro, they first had to solve a foundational challenge: their ArcGIS Enterprise environment and servers were outdated.
+The City was operating on ArcGIS Enterprise 10.7 and Windows Server 2012, neither of which would support the migration to ArcGIS Pro and the new data model used by ArcGIS Parcel Fabric.

 Quartic delivered a full-scope engagement that included: